-24 Hour Reports:

-- o Form 497 filed for contributions received must be filed through the date of the election. - o Form 497 filed in connection with contributions made to other candidates/measures and political parties must be filed through the day before the election. - o Form 496 filed in connection with a state election must be filed through the date of the election. - o Form 496 filed in connection with a local election must be filed through the day before the election. - E-Filer: A state committee that has received contributions or made expenditures totaling \$25,000 or more. - Form 460: All state committees, including e-filers, must also file paper reports.

-- Form 497: All reports filed online only. - Paper Filings: All paper filings may be filed by first class mail unless otherwise noted. - Where to File: State committees file reports with the Secretary of State.
-Only candidate controlled committees that are not e-filers file paper copies with the elections official at the candidate's county of domicile. - Filing Deadlines: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
-This extension does not apply to any 24-hour contribution reports (Form 497) that are due the weekend before the election.
-Such reports must be filed within 24 hours regardless of the day of the week and are subject to a \$10 per day late fine. - Penalties: Failure to file a statement on time subjects a committee to a fine of \$10 per day on both the paper and the e-filed version (e.g., \$20 per day for a late e-filed Form 460).
-Failure to file a statement could result in an enforcement penalty of \$5,000 per violation. - Contribution Limits: Refer to the contribution limits chart on the FPPC website. - Public Documents: All statements are public documents.
-Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link. - Multiple Committees: All committees controlled by a state candidate listed on the June ballot must file statements on the pre-election filing deadlines, in addition to the committee formed for this election.
-For example, a candidate for Senate listed on the June 7, 2016 ballot who maintains an Assembly officeholder committee must file pre-election reports for both committees even if the Assembly committee has not received or made payments. - Committees making independent expenditures to support or oppose other candidates or ballot measures also file: - o 462: A verification form must be e-mailed to the FPPC within 10 days of an independent expenditure of \$1,000 or more. - o 465: This form is due on applicable pre-election/semi-annual deadlines in connection with the candidate or ballot measure election. - o 496: This form is due within 24 hours when made in a 90-day period of the election.
-Refer to the candidate or ballot measure election filing schedule. - As of July, 2015, legislation is pending that may change this filing schedule.

-Fair Political Practices Commission Filing Schedule for Candidates and Controlled Committees for LOCAL Office June 7, 2016 Ballot
+E-Filer: A state committee that has received contributions or made expenditures totaling \$25,000 or more

+Form 460: All state committees, including e-filers, must also file paper reports.

+Paper Filings: All paper filings may be filed by first class mail unless otherwise noted.

+Forms 496 and 497: All reports filed online only

+Where to File: State committees file reports with the Secretary of State.
+Only candidate controlled committees that are not e-filers file paper copies with the elections official at the candidate's county of domicile.

+Deadlines Extensions: Deadlines are extended when they fall on a Saturday, Sunday, or an official state holiday.
+This extension does not apply to any 24-hour independent Expenditure Reports (Form 496) or to a 24 hour Contribution Report (Form 497) that is due the weekend before the election.
+Such reports must be filed within 24 hours regardless of the day of the week and are subject to a \$10 per day late fine.

+Penalties: Failure to file a statement on time subjects a committee to a fine of \$10 per day on both the paper and the e-filed version (e.g., \$20 per day for a late e-filed Form 460).
+Failure to file a statement could result in an enforcement penalty of \$5,000 per violation.

+State Contribution Limits: Refer to the contribution limits chart on the FPPC website.

+Public Documents: All statements are public documents.
+Campaign manuals and instructional materials are available at www.fppc.ca.gov, click on the Campaign link.

+Multiple Committees: All committees controlled by a state candidate listed on the June ballot must file statements on the pre-election filing deadlines, in addition to the committee formed for this election.
+For example, a candidate for Senate listed on the June 5, 2018 ballot who maintains an Assembly officeholder committee must file pre-election reports for both committees even if the Assembly committee has not received or made payments.

+Committees making independent expenditures totaling \$1,000 or more to support or oppose other candidates or ballot measures also file:

+- Form 462: This verification form must be e-mailed to the FPPC within 10 days - Form 496: This form is due within 24 hours if made in a 90-day, 24 hour reporting period of the candidate's or measure's election.
+Refer to the applicable filing schedule.
+Form 496 is filed with the filing officer in the jurisdiction of the affected candidate or measure.

+LOCAL CANDIDATES AND CONTROLLED COMMITTEES